 In June 2012, the Group acquired Everyday Loans whose policy on forbearance is that a customers' account may be modified to assist customers who are in or, have recently overcome, financial difficulties and have demonstrated both the ability and willingness to meet the current or modified loan contractual payments.
 These may be modified by way of a reschedule or deferment of repayments.
 Rescheduling of debts retains the customers contractual due dates, whilst the deferment of repayments extends the payment schedule up to a maximum of four payments in a 12 month period.
-As at 31 December 2013 the gross balance of rescheduled loans included in the Consolidated Statement of Financial Position was £13.9 million, with an allowance for impairment on these loans of £1.1 million.
-The gross balance of deferred loans was £2.8 million with an allowance for impairment on these loans of £1.2 million and the gross balance of deferred loans was £2.9 million with an allowance for impairment on these loans of £1.1 million.
+As at 31 December 2013 the gross balance of rescheduled loans included in the consolidated statement of financial position was £13.9 million, with an allowance for impairment on these loans of £1.1 million.
+The gross balance of deferred loans was £2.8 million with an allowance for impairment on these of £0.4 million (2012: the gross balance of rescheduled loans was £12.3 million, with an allowance for impairment on these loans of £1.2 million and the gross balance of deferred loans was £2.9 million with an allowance for impairment on these of £0.4 million.